hellerve/blog/wip/Congratulations!_You’re_Being_Audited.md

 an ID number, and the unicorn gets to frolic through the meadows with its new friends.
 One of your colleagues thinks that 32 bits is too much wasted space for an ID, so they create their own ID class that creates a random number for each unicorn based on its mane color.
-Sadly they forgot to take uniqueness into account uniqueness, so sometimes a unicorn gets assigned a number that was already assigned.
-What sounds like a regular bug quickly turns into a security problem when, due to the lack of checks—you didn’t think ID creation could ever fail—, your application crashes every time.
+Sadly they forgot to take uniqueness into account, so sometimes a unicorn gets assigned a number that was already taken.
+What sounds like a regular bug quickly turns into a security problem when, due to the lack of checks—you didn’t think ID creation could ever fail— your application crashes every time an erroneous ID is produced.
 If a unicorn-hating hacker or competitor ever finds out that this bug exists, they will send a whole bunch of unicorns with very similarly-looking manes to your service and constantly crash it.
 This is a very silly transcription of a simple security bug I found at one of my clients—these things happen, and we found it in time and fixed it.
 Bugs happen.
 Sometimes they’re benign, but as soon as they’re dependent on user